TheGoodlike13/liberty_or_death/README.md

 >
 > Access is denied.

-I tried a couple times just to eliminate possibility of typos.
+I tried a couple times just to eliminate the possibility of typos.

+This is all quite odd, since I have to user both `username` and `password` to login.
+I thought they *had* to match the PC name for this to work, but it seems like it's the opposite?
+Very weird.

+I change the computer name to `GPC` and try again.
+Same error.
+Grr.
+What's in the logs?

+> 06/21/2022 11:48:21:021 NetpMapGetLdapExtendedError:
+> Parsed [0xac] from server extended error string:
+> acl: unable to get access to CN=GPC,CN=Computers,DC=goodlike,DC=eu

+Ah, always a pleasure to have some LDAP rights issues.
+NOT.

 ## Summary in summary